gyreyirisansah/easy-vote/README.md

 - Login as a member and you should see active polls.
 - Use the start voting button to vote for polls.
 - Use check results tab to check for results.

+# Testing
+- To run test on the applcation provide a username and pass in the test files.
+- Ensure the user details used exist in the Db.
+- Also ensure that the you add assign an admin and run as an admin.
+- If runing the test for the second time ensure to change the poll title.
+App does not allow polls with the exact same name.